react-above/modal/README.md

 #### Render syntax

-Also, `react-above` Modal provides the `render` prop API for more flexibility.
+Also, `react-above`'s Modal provides the `render` prop API for more flexibility.

 It can be a simple inline-function, or a real React-component - you can freely use hooks inside.

-The only requirement is that `modalRef` should be passed into the appropriate component, since the library cannot do it automatically.

 ```tsx
 import { Modal } from '@app/ui'